Máire Devine

-Máire Devine (born 22 October 1972) is an Irish Sinn Féin politician who has served as a Dublin City Councillor since October 2020.
-She previously served as a Senator for the Labour Panel from April 2016 to March 2020.
+Máire Devine (born 22 October 1972) is an Irish Sinn Féin politician who has served as a Teachta Dála (TD) for Dublin South-Central since November 2024.
+She previously served as a Senator for the Labour Panel from June 2016 to June 2020.

-Early life
+Early and personal life

-Devine was born in The Liberties to a republican family and involved in campaigns around the 1981 Irish hunger strike.
-She worked as a psychiatric nurse in England and was a long-term trade union activist.
+Devine was born in The Liberties to a family of republicans involved in campaigns around the 1981 Irish hunger strike.
+She is married to Kevin Devine; they have three children.
+She worked as a psychiatric nurse while a councillor and was a long-term trade union activist.

-Personal life

-Devine is married to Kevin Devine; they have three children.

-Career
+Political career

 Devine was co-opted onto South Dublin County Council in 2011, representing Tallaght Central.
 She was re-elected in 2014.

 She stood unsuccessfully in Dublin South-Central at the 2016 general election, but was later elected to the 25th Seanad on the Labour Panel.